Ash Trees and Emerald Ash Borer

 Your deed should show your property line location and where the public right of way begins.
 You may also visit the Planning Department office to speak to a planner in the main lobby.
 A planner should be able to tell you specifically what the right-of-way distance is at your property.
 To start, you may also visit the Boulder County Assessor's Office property search.

 Memorial and Living Legacy trees are planted in city parks in the spring (March 15 – June 1) or in the fall (Sept.
 1 - Nov.
-1) and the cost is $350/tree.
+1).
 The tree species depends upon location and the city park chosen for planting.

 Living Legacy Tree Donations